tomkaith13/dist-kv-store/Readme.md

 ```

 The results can be found in the trends with names `dkv_get_key` and `dkv_set_key`.
+In a 3 body cluster,
+p95 of GETs are 777us
+p95 of SETs are 3.35ms
 ### Improvements
 - As an improvement we could add support for leader forwarding.
 Say an old leader from a prev term gets a SET /key request.
 A better UX would be to forward that request over to the new leader.
 Currently that functionality is absent.
 -limit the key and val size to ensure the snapshotting process is quick and same goes with restore.